Shaker Conservation Lands

 Description

 Holy Hill – The “Holy Hill of Zion” is the name of the worship area created on this land by the Harvard Shaker community from 1842 to 1843.
-Community members cleared, leveled and fenced off half an acre of land, planted a double row of maple trees around it, and placed a special “Lord’s Stone” within the fenced-in area.
+Community members cleared, leveled and fenced off half an acre of land on high ground, planted a double row of maple trees around it, and placed a special “Lord’s Stone” within the fenced-in area.
 Elaborate religious ceremonies were held on Holy Hill.

 Following the trail from South Shaker Road, you will come to the area where part of the uniquely designed fence was reconstructed after the land was purchased by the Conservation Commission in 1972.